DeutscheMark/homebridge-kodi/README.md

 - `username` is the username set for the Kodi remote control, optional, default "kodi"
 - `password` is the password set for the Kodi remote control, optional, default "kodi"
 - `polling` is the polling rate in seconds for updating all accessories when playing, optional, default 10
+- `retrytime` is the time in seconds to retry when the Kodi instance is stopped or not found, optional, default 30
 - `debug` enables logging for all events and status updates, default false
 - `television` > `controls` is a TV accessory for changing the current menu in Kodi, it also enables remote control in iOS/iPadOS for controlling the GUI, optional, default false
 - `television` > `controls` > `menuitems` is an array of menu items that can be opened in Kodi.
 See example config for all available menu items